sonata-project/SonataAdminBundle/UPGRADE-3.x.md

 UPGRADE FROM 3.9 to 3.10
 ========================

+## Deprecated AbstractAdmin methods

+- `buildDatagrid`, `buildShow`, `buildForm` and `buildList` are deprecated, and no replacement is given, they will become internal methods.
+- `getShow`, `getList`, `getForm` and `getDatagrid` are deprecated in favor of the homonym method of the `sonata.admin.admin_builder` service.
+- The admin builder accessors are deprecated, the `sonata.admin.admin_builder` service should be used directly instead.

 ## Deprecated passing no 3rd argument to GroupMenuProvider

 Passing no 3rd argument to `Menu\Provider\GroupMenuProvider` is deprecated.